 The ESM is committed to maintaining a very high level of creditworthiness in order to successfully fulfil its mandate.
-Throughout 2013 it continued to rank among the most creditworthy international financial institutions, with a long-term rating of AAA with a stable outlook and a short-term rating of F1+ assigned by Fitch, as well as a long-term rating of P-1 assigned by Moody's.
+Throughout 2013 it continued to rank among the most creditworthy international financial institutions, with a long-term rating of AAA with a stable outlook and a short-term rating of F1+ assigned by Fitch, as well as a long-term rating of Aa1 with negative outlook and short-term rating of P-1 assigned by Moody's.